janiszewskibartlomiej/SQL/README.md

 # SQL_InfoScare_Academy
 SQL course in Infoshare Academy.
-From scratch.
+From scratch to advanced.